Fibonacci Laws of Planetary Motion β Technical Background

 Finding 4: Saturn Eccentricity Prediction and Law Convergence

-Since Saturn is the sole retrograde planet, the eccentricity balance directly predicts its eccentricity from the other seven:
+Since Saturn is the sole anti-phase planet, the eccentricity balance directly predicts its eccentricity from the other seven:

-Two structurally independent laws predict Saturnβs eccentricity β and bracket the observed value:
+Two structurally independent laws predict Saturnβs eccentricity from the same model inputs:

 |---|---|---|

-Law convergence: Laws 4 and 5 independently predict Saturnβs eccentricity to within 0.30% of each other.
-Law 4 derives it from the pair constraint () β a purely structural Fibonacci relation using only the Earth-Saturn pair.
+Law convergence: Laws 4 and 5 agree on Saturnβs eccentricity to within 0.28%.
+Law 4 derives it from the linear ratio () using only the Earth-Saturn pair.
 Law 5 derives it from the global balance equation involving all eight planets simultaneously.
-Both bracket the J2000 observed value: Law 4 overshoots by 0.05%, Law 5 undershoots by 0.24%.

 Finding 5: Inner Planet Eccentricity Ladder